-Third-party plugins added to sites on the WordPress VIP platform should be kept up to date with their latest available version.
+Third-party plugins added to sites on the WordPress VIP Platform should be kept up to date with their latest available version.
 It is the responsibility of individual customers and their developer teams to maintain, test, and update the plugins used on their sites.

-Updating a plugin
+Update a plugin

 Plugins cannot be updated or installed within the WordPress admin dashboard.

 When updating a plugin, follow the recommendations to evaluate and test a third-party plugin:

 - Use PHPCS to scan the updated plugin’s code locally.